department-of-veterans-affairs/vagov-content/pages/change-address.md

 <div itemscope itemtype="http://schema.org/Question">

-<h2 itemprop="name">Will this update my contact information across all VA benefits and services?</h2>
+<h2 itemprop="name">Will this update my address for all VA benefits and services?</h2>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

 No, not at this time.
 Some of our departments keep your contact information in their own separate records.

 If you use any of the VA benefits or services listed below, you’ll need to contact the department that handles those benefits directly to change your information.

+<h3>Contact these departments directly to update your information on file</h3>

-<h3>For education benefits</h3>
+<h4>For education benefits</h4>

 <ul>
   <li>Call us at 1-888-GIBILL-1 (<a href="tel:+18884424551">1-888-442-4551</a>).
 We're here Monday through Friday, 7:00 a.m. to 6:00 p.m.
 CT</li>
   <li><a href="/change-direct-deposit-and-contact-information/">Or change your direct deposit and contact information online</a></li>
   </ul>

-<h3>For home loan benefits</h3>
+<h4>For home loan benefits</h4>
 Call us at <a href="tel:+18778273702">1-877-827-3702</a>.
 We're here Monday through Friday, 8:00 a.m. to 6:00 p.m.
 ET.
 We can connect you to the nearest VA regional office with loan guaranty staff to update your information.

-<h3>For Veterans' Mortgage Life Insurance (VMLI)</h3>
+<h4>For Veterans' Mortgage Life Insurance (VMLI)</h4>

 <ul>
   <li>Call our VA Insurance Center (VAIC) at <a href="tel:+18006698477">1-800-669-8477</a>.
 We're here Monday through Friday, 8:00 a.m. to 6:00 p.m.
 ET.</li>
   <li>Or send a signed and dated address change request to us at: <br>